ThomasMiz/ansible-demo/README.md

 - In the `upstream app_servers` block servers are dynamically added from the `webserver` group.
 - The `for` loop iterates over each server in the `webserver` group.
 - `hostvars[server]['ansible_host']` is used to get the IP address of each server.
-- The resulting configuration sets up load balancing for the NGINX server with the dynamically generated list of backend servers.
+- The resulting configuration sets up load balancing for the Nginx server with the dynamically generated list of backend servers.

 Jinja2 template is also used to configure the `.env` environment files for the Reddy web servers.
 This template is part of a larger Ansible task that sets up the environment for each web server: